oracle/cloudtestdrive/DataScience/lab100/bonus01.md

 After you finish the registration and validate that the ADS works, we are going to initialize the library now in **the notebook we used for LAB100**.

 The first step when saving models to the model catalog is to create a model artifact for each model.
-First we will initiate the ADSMolde using the model we build from the linear regression lab.
+We will initiate the ADSModel by using the model we build from the linear regression lab.
 Notice the **`model`** variable is the model you build as you executed `model = lr.fit(X_train, y_train)`

 ```python
 from ads.common.model import ADSModel
 adsModel = ADSModel.from_estimator(model)
 ```

-Now let's load the model catalog and prepare the model for deployment.
+Now let's load into the model catalog and prepare the model for deployment.

 ```python
 %load_ext autoreload